 In power transmission, we construct, rebuild, upgrade, and reconductor high voltage transmission lines and substations.
 Historically, Barnard has worked with more than 25 utility clients, many under repeat contracts.
 In recent years, that work has come to include power transmission and substation projects.
 We have built a team that combines some of our long-term professionals well practiced in our management style, our aggressive scheduling, and our focus on safety and quality with highly experienced, well respected technicians who’ve joined Barnard for a growth opportunity.
 At Barnard, we know how to build relationships with landowners as well as owners, so that when the work is complete, every stakeholder views the project as a success.

-After constructing a Temporary Shoofly line at the base of Oroville Dam, Barnard is now working with the California DWR under an EPC arrangement to permanently reroute the transmission line.
+After constructing a Temporary Shoofly line at the base of Oroville Dam, Barnard worked with the California DWR under an EPC arrangement to permanently reroute the transmission line.

-Barnard’s Electric Transmission Group is assisting the California DWR in moving two double-circuit 230kV lines that traversed the threatened Oroville Dam by installing a Temporary Shoofly.
+Barnard’s Electric Transmission Group assisted the California DWR in moving two double-circuit 230kV lines that traversed the threatened Oroville Dam by installing a Temporary Shoofly.

 Barnard constructed a greenfield 100/50kV substation in support of Phase One of NorthWestern Energy’s program to upgrade rural transmission lines in southcentral Montana.